aio-libs/aiohttp/docs/web_reference.rst

       :raise RuntimeError: if connection is not started

-      :raise: :exc:`~aiohttp.errors.WSClientDisconnectedError` on closing.

    .. coroutinemethod:: receive_str(*, timeout=None)

       A :ref:`coroutine<coroutine>` that calls :meth:`receive` but
-      also asserts the message type is
+      also asserts the message type is :const:`~aiohttp.WSMsgType.TEXT`.
-      :const:`~aiohttp.WSMsgType.TEXT`.

       .. note::